centau/ecr/docs/tut/crash-course.md

 ## Entities

-An entity represents an object in the world.
-Entities are created and destroyed, and are referenced using unique ids.
+An entity represents an object in the world is referenced using a unique id.

 ```lua
 local id: ecr.entity = registry:create()